mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } LeafNodeHashInput;
 ~~~~~

-Note that the `node_index` field contains the index of the leaf among the nodes
-in the tree, not its index among the leaves; `node_index = 2 * leaf_index`.

 Now the tree hash of any non-leaf node is recursively defined to be the hash of
 its `ParentNodeTreeHashInput`.
 This includes an optional `ParentNode`
-object depending on if the node is blank or not.
+object depending on whether the node is blank or not.

 ~~~~~
 struct {